gunthercox/Salvius/readme.md

 ### Speech recognition
 This is still a bit of a work in progress, at best a few small words can be recognised.

+### Handwriting

+The robot can hold a pen and write when given a string of text.
+The robot's handwriting is based on a grid in which each letter is created as a result of horizontal and vertical lines.

 ### Communication experiment
 I've included a package which allows the robot to tweet randomly selected messages to Twitter accounts.
 For now the robot cannot reply to users, however